 In some cases, refunds (or at least automated refunds) are not possible.
 Beslist, for instance, supports orders, but there is no support for shipments and returns.
 In this case, you may want to create a merchant return for overview purposes, and handle the refund manually with the customer and/or the marketplace.

-It is also possible that a channel supports returns, but not in an automated way.
+It is also possible that a marketplace supports returns, but not in an automated way.
 Miinto, for example, allows merchants to submit and process returns through their customer service.
 ChannelEngine cannot offer automated returns in this case.